 The Vancouver Five are activists from British Columbia who are currently facing 17 counts of sabotage and conspiracy.
 Besides being charged with destroying an environmentally damaging hydroelectric generator and firebombing a porn shop, they also are accused of a massive bomb attack on a Toronto cruise missile plant.

-A year after their arrests and following several months of preliminary court proceedings (see FE last issue), the first of four trials for the Five began formally on January 3, 1984 in a suburban Vancouver courtroom.
+A year after their arrests and following several months of preliminary court proceedings (see FE #314, Fall, 1983), the first of four trials for the Five began formally on January 3, 1984 in a suburban Vancouver courtroom.
 At issue in this trial are charges related to an alleged conspiracy to rob a Brink’s armored car, possession of illegal weapons and stolen property, and theft of vehicles.

 Beginning in September, court activity has involved jury selection, procedural motions and most importantly, the admissibility of wiretap, video and other surveillance data accumulated by a wide range of Canadian police agencies.
 Testimony from Crown (prosecution) witnesses illustrated a massive secret police apparatus in place across Canada belying the country’s image of civility and courteous, red-coated Mounties.

 Thus far all of the rulings of the presiding judge, S.M.
 Toy, have been, as expected, in favor of the prosecution and his acceptance of the police rationalizations for their misconduct under the heading of “national security.”
 And although the defendants were pilloried in the Canadian press after their arrests as an “anarchist terrorist gang,” the Judge at this time has seen fit to issue a gag order on all “regularly appearing publications” from printing accounts of the jury selection or the evidence admissibility hearings.